I3ab/EMLM-Net/README.md

 Demo code for "EMLM-Net: An Extended Multilinear Mixing Model-Inspired Dual-Stream Network for Unsupervised Nonlinear Hyperspectral Unmixing"

+If you find this work is useful, please kindly cite:

 @ARTICLE{10423877,
   author={Li, Minglei and Yang, Bin and Wang, Bin}, journal={IEEE Transactions on Geoscience and Remote Sensing},